DrA1ex/tg-meme-stealer/README.md

 TELEGRAM_BOT_TOKEN=123456:bot_token
 ```

 Message eligibility is controlled only by `parsing.filters`.
-To scan posts from one sender, add a filter that matches a sender or message field discovered with `/raw` or `/debug`.
+To scan posts from one sender, add a filter that matches a sender or message field discovered with setup diagnostics, `/raw`, or `/debug`.

 ## Launch Flow